Child looking at the ruins of an old hunting lodge with blue skies and views across moors

 6. The path from here heads upwards through the middle of the woods, bearing slightly to the right.
 Follow it up through the woods, until you reach the perimeter wall.
 Exit the woodland perimeter, and keep heading upwards, past a rocky outcrop.
 Here the terrain is open, and your view (if you turn backwards) will be across the Washburn Valley.

-8. Once crossed into the walled track, the remains of the early 17th Century hunting lodge is clearly visible to your left You cannot gain access directly to it, but the views of it are pretty atmospheric.
-Follow the walled track straight on until you get to Dob Park House Farm.
+8. Once crossed into the walled track, the remains of the early 17th Century hunting lodge is clearly visible to your left You cannot gain access directly to it, but the views of it are pretty epic Follow the walled track straight on until you get to Dob Park House Farm.
 Here you will see the access point to the property ahead, but the path circumvents the property, through a small gate in the wall to your right.
-Follow this round to the left, through the stile through the wall, and continue back down to the concrete road leading away from the Farm.
+Follow this round to the left, through the stile through the wall, and continue back down to the concrete road heading right and leading away from the Farm.

 9. This will join the track you started the walk on.
 Turn right, and head upwards back to where you started.

 ⭐ We hope you enjoy our walks, but please exercise common sense as routes can change with the weather conditions and seasons!
+These walks are intended as a guide only and are undertaken at your own risk.
 The routes have been walked by our own two feet, but you know your own limits.
-Always take a back-up map, don’t rely on GPS alone, wear appropriate clothing for the weather and take adequate snacks and refreshments with you (although as a parent, I know you already know that bit!)
+If in doubt, turn back.
+Always take a back-up map, don’t rely on GPS or your phone alone, wear appropriate clothing for the weather and take adequate snacks and refreshments with you (although as a parent, I know you already know that bit!)

 ⭐ Leave no trace!
 Take nothing away and leave nothing behind, take all rubbish home with you.